peterschwarz/wasm32-wasip-exit-code-reproducer/README.md

 `std::process::ExitCode`.
 Each example may be executed on its own, compiled for the host platform.

+Note that the tool chain may be passed as an additional parameter to the `just` commands listed below.

 ## Building

 Build the two applications using either